-- If you can’t find the start option and only help option in caption maker, it means that the caption maker is installed but not enabled for use.
+- If you can’t find the start option and only the help option in the caption maker, it means that the caption maker is installed but not enabled for use.

 - You can find Caption Maker in the list of installed add-ons.
 Just click the Manage button and choose Use in this document.

 - Now reload the document by using the short key CTRL + R. Now the caption maker will be activated.

 - Click on the start option to caption your image.
 A sidebar will be displayed on the right side of the Google Docs document.

 The Caption Maker Add-on detects images and tables in your Google Docs, gives numbered captions above or below those images, and also creates lists of images and tables.
 This list of images can be updated as long as you add images.

 - You can decide where to add your caption to the image by using the “Image and Drawings” option.

 - If you wish to insert a caption below or above a table, you can also customize it.